MurrayIII/UnicodeMathML/playground/help.md

 * Control words are converted to their symbols, e.g., \alpha → 𝛼

 These conversions aren't needed in the input window, but they make the input more readable.
+They also help in creating good looking UnicodeMath expressions for use in plain-text scenarios.
 ## Editing hot keys:
 | Hot key | Function    |
 | ------- | ----------- |